Roller Hockey Premier League

 The Premier League is the main competition in England Roller Hockey.
 It has a long history, and it has existed since 1930.
 It has some of the most historic European teams like Herne Bay and Herne Bay United.
 The top teams usually compete in European Club Competitions like European League or Cers Cup now organised by World Skate Europe - Rink Hockey.

-Participating teams: 2019–2020 season
+Participating teams: 2026–2027 season

-The clubs that are competing in the 2019 - 2020 Season are: Ely and Chesterton United, Grimsby, Herne Bay, King's Lynn, London, Manchester, Middlesbrough, Peterborough and Soham.
+The clubs that are competing in the 2025 - 2026 Season are: Ely and Chesterton United, Farnham, Herne Bay, Herne Bay United, Invicta, King's Lynn, Letchworth, Manchester, Middlesbrough, and Soham.

-The top tier of English rink hockey is the Premier League consisting of 9 teams playing single match home/away format hockey.
+The top tier of English rink hockey is the Premier League consisting of 10 teams playing single match home/away format hockey.